Expiry Date: Play It Safe When It Comes to These Foods

 However, when they expire, their structure begins to decompose.
 This makes the probability of contamination by bacteria such as Listeria and E. coli high.

 As a general rule, we recommend consuming these foods within the first week after opening the product.

-Millions of cases of food poisoning and infections due to the misuse of raw or expired eggs have been dealt with for many decades.
+Millions of cases of food poisoning and infections due to eating raw or expired eggs have been dealt with for many decades.

 Eggs are delicious and necessary in all diets.
-However, it’s fundamental to handle them well and cook them safely, always before their expiration date.
+However, it’s fundamental to handle them well.
+It’s equally important that you cook them safely, always before the expiry date.

-Among the main problems caused by consuming out of date eggs is intestinal infections caused by Salmonella.
+Among the main problems caused by consuming out-of-date eggs are intestinal infections caused by Salmonella.

 Shrimp changes in composition after its use-by date.
 However, as the days go by, it also tends to become a focal point for the growth of harmful bacteria and germs.

 You should consume this nutrient-rich food as soon as possible after purchasing it.